RougherO/CC/index.md

 - **[Deployment and Management Services]({{ site.baseurl }}{% link Cloud Services and Platforms/Services/Deployment and Management Service.md %})**
 - **[Email Services]({{ site.baseurl }}{% link Cloud Services and Platforms/Services/Email Service.md %})**
 - **[Storage Services]({{ site.baseurl }}{% link Cloud Services and Platforms/Services/Storage Service.md %})**
+### 4. Management of Cloud Resources

+This part I have honestly no idea what to do, read at your own risk or contribute material if you get any.
+You guys are just leeching off this, its not possible for me to arrange everything on my own, help is highly appreciated...[read more]({{ site.baseurl }}{% link Management of Cloud Resources.md %})

+### 5. Cloud Security

+These are some general overall questions from my part, the best that I could gather(alone), do not trust these but they will help you get a good grasp and at least you will be able to write something, probably...[read more]({{ site.baseurl }}{% link Cloud Security.md %})